China’s Jewellery Market

 IV.
 Import and Trade Regulations

-2017 import tariffs of jewellery items:
+2019 import tariffs of jewellery items:

-Source: Customs Import and Export Tariff of the People’s Republic of China 2017
+Source: Customs Import and Export Tariff of the People’s Republic of China 2019

 A consumption tax of 5-10% is levied on all jewellery sold in China.

 The Shanghai Diamond Exchange is China’s only legal channel for the import and export of diamonds for general trading, as well as for the domestic sale of rough diamonds transferred-out in the course of the processing trade.
-For details of its import and export policies, customs supervision policies, tax policies and foreign exchange management policies, please refer to www.cnsde.com.
+For details of its import and export policies, customs supervision policies, tax policies and foreign exchange management policies, refer to www.cnsde.com/enindex.aspx.

-In May 2003, the mainland abolished the licensing system for running businesses trading in gold or silver products.
-As a result, the production, processing, wholesale and retail of jewellery are all now fully deregulated, meaning that any individual can now register to operate a business in the jewellery production, processing or wholesaling sectors.
+In May 2003, the mainland abolished the licensing system for businesses trading in gold or silver products.
+As a result, the production, processing, wholesale and retail of jewellery are all now fully deregulated, meaning that any individual can now register to operate a business in the jewellery production, processing and wholesaling sectors.

-The GB 11887-2012 Jewellery - Fineness of Precious Metal Alloys and Designation has been in force since 1 May 2013 and replaced GB 11887-2008 Jewellery - Fineness of Precious Metal Alloys and Designation.
+The GB 11887-2012 Jewellery - Fineness of Precious Metal Alloys and Designation came into effect on 1 May 2013, superseding GB 11887-2008 Jewellery - Fineness of Precious Metal Alloys and Designation.
 The new standard has removed specific provisions relating to hazardous elements and the testing of hazardous elements, while incorporating a number of additional relevant standards issued subsequently.